 The layout of this article is as follows.
-In Sec.~ \ref{sec: model on qc} we describe the coarse grained model and how it can be solved using a variational quantum algorithm.
-This includes: Sec. \ref{subsec: coarse graining} describing the coarse grained model of interacting oscillators; Sec. \ref{subsec: algorithm rep} giving a description of how the this system is represented on a quantum computer; Sec. \ref{subsec: shots} which makes use of results from graph theory and measure theory to give a scheme for grouping operators needed to measure the Hamiltonian as well as derive upper and lower bounds for the number of shots required to measure the Hamiltonian to a given accuracy; and Sec. \ref{subsec: ansatz} which describes the variational ansatz used in our experiments.
-In Sec. \ref{sec: ibmq dispersion}, we present proof of principle results modelling the London dispersion interaction of an \Itwo dimer and a novel technique to subtract the effect of device noise to accurately measure the binding energy.
+In Sec.~ \ref{sec: model on qc} we describe the coarse-grained model and how it can be solved using a variational quantum algorithm.
+This includes: Sec. \ref{subsec: coarse graining} describing the coarse-grained model of interacting oscillators; Sec. \ref{subsec: algorithm rep} giving a description of how the this system is represented on a quantum computer; Sec. \ref{subsec: shots} which makes use of results from graph theory and measure theory to give a scheme for grouping operators needed to measure the Hamiltonian as well as derive upper and lower bounds for the number of shots required to measure the Hamiltonian to a given accuracy; and Sec. \ref{subsec: ansatz} which describes the variational ansatz used in our experiments.
+In Sec. \ref{sec: ibmq dispersion}, we present proof of principle results modelling the London dispersion interaction of an \Itwo dimer and C technique to subtract the effect of device noise to accurately measure the binding energy.
 In Sec. \ref{sec: model extensions} we describe how the one-dimensional model can be extended to three dimensions and to include anharmonic and non-linear terms to model richer physics than those accessible to efficient classical methods.
+In Sec. \ref{sec: further results} we present further experiments on real and simulated quantum processors.
+This includes Sec. \ref{subsec: anharmonic experiments} for systems of anharmonic oscillators; as well as Sec. \ref{subsec: many oscillators} where we increase the size of the harmonic system to include three, four and five oscillators.
 In Sec. \ref{sec: discussion} we discuss our results and describe further research directions.